jamils/HouseHunt/docs/index.md

-# Welcome to my search for a house!
+# Welcome!

 Hi!
 I'm hoping to buy a :house_with_garden: house, and looking for input.
 This website will be updated as I move along.
-The current list of homes is below
+The current list of homes can be found below.

 * [1002 Shiloh St](1002-shiloh-st.md)
 * [2607 Pioneer Rd](2607-pioneer-rd.md)